rivosinc/prometheus-slurm-exporter/README.md

 We've also uploaded a example [dashboard](https://grafana.com/grafana/dashboards/19835-slurm-dashboardv2) to help users get started.
 If the link doesn't work try import by Id: `19835`

 ### Job Tracing

 Job tracing is default disabled.
 To enable it simply add `-trace.enabled` to the arg list.
 This will enable endpoint `/trace` by default (configurable, see help page).
-With trace enabled jobs can _POST_ proccess metrics to the exporter.
+With trace enabled jobs can _POST_ process metrics to the exporter.
 This adds a memory overhead that is proportional to the amount of jobs enabled for tracing.
-When writing wrapper scripts to upload job data, ensure that they publish data in a json schema that the exporter can understand and that it uploads proc info at a rate thats faster than the prometheus scrape time (I reccomend 2x the prometheus scrape interval).
+When writing wrapper scripts to upload job data, ensure that they publish data in a json schema that the exporter can understand and that it uploads proc info at a rate thats faster than the prometheus scrape time (I recommend 2x the prometheus scrape interval).
 Wrapped jobs can now be traced on Grafana so users can see job resource usage alongside a jobs allocated resources.
 Here is an example wrapper script:

 ```bash